Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \subsection{Overview of the main system}

 The proposed V2X-INCOP system leverages the intermediate cooperation paradigm, which exchanges intermediate features across different cooperation nodes.
 This is because intermediate features are much easier to compress compared with raw data and can be robust to noise compared with perception results, which can achieve a better trade-off between perception performance and communication cost.
-Although the proposed solution can be applied to any perception system regardless of the sensor types, we focus on LiDAR sensor-based 3D object detection for illustration of the proposed solution.
+Although the proposed solution can be applied to any perception system regardless of the sensor types, we focus on LiDAR sensor-based 3D object detection for illustration of the proposed solution.When applying the system to other perception tasks, the only thing to do is replacing the corresponding feature extraction backbone for the sensor type and output heads for the task.

 The whole processing pipeline is shown in Figure~\ref{fig:overview}.
-Each cooperation node exacts the features of its raw sensor data, and shares the features with neighbour nodes.
-In presence of communication interruption, we conduct missing information recovery from historical information.
+First, each cooperation node extracts the features of its raw sensor data and exchanges the features with neighbor nodes.
+When the ego node fails to receive some messages in the presence of communication interruption, it conducts missing information recovery from historical information to obtain recovered features.
 Then, ego features, received features and recovered features are aggregated by information fusion.
 Finally, the detection output is obtained by feature decoding.
+The details are as follows.

 \textbf{Feature extraction.} At each timestep $t$, node $a_i$ observes its surrounding environment to obtain local raw sensor data $\mathbf{X}_{i}^{(t)}$.
 We use a feature encoder $f_{\mathrm{encode}}$ to exact spatial features $\mathbf{F}_{i}^{(t)}$ of $\mathbf{X}_{i}^{(t)}$, that is,